Tbhussen/CodeAlpha_HangmanGame/README.md

 ### Code Explanation
 #### Main Variables:

-data_into_list: Holds all animal names from the file.
+`data_into_list`: Holds all animal names from the file.

-animal: Randomly chosen animal name converted to lowercase.
+`animal`: Randomly chosen animal name converted to lowercase.

-blist: Boolean list where each element corresponds to a letter in the animal name, indicating if it has been guessed.
+`blist`: Boolean list where each element corresponds to a letter in the animal name, indicating if it has been guessed.

-used_letters: List of letters the player has already guessed.
+`used_letters`: List of letters the player has already guessed.

-mistakes: Tracks the number of incorrect guesses.
+`mistakes`: Tracks the number of incorrect guesses.

 #### Functions:
-display(mistakes): Outputs the hangman graphic depending on the number of mistakes.
+`display(mistakes)`: Outputs the hangman graphic depending on the number of mistakes.

-GameEndWinner(animal): Displays a winning message when the player successfully guesses the animal.
+`GameEndWinner(animal)`: Displays a winning message when the player successfully guesses the animal.

-GameEndLoser(animal): Displays a "Game Over" message with the correct animal name.
+`GameEndLoser(animal)`: Displays a "Game Over" message with the correct animal name.

-show_current_status(blist, length, wlist): Shows the current state of the guessed animal name, with correctly guessed letters displayed.
+`show_current_status(blist, length, wlist)`: Shows the current state of the guessed animal name, with correctly guessed letters displayed.